Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 Solution: \(x \in (-\infty,\,-2)\).

-The solution of \(\dfrac{3x-1}{2x+3} \geq 0\) is:
+What is the solution of \(\dfrac{3x-1}{2x+3} \geq 0\)?

 \((-\infty, -\tfrac{3}{2}) \cup [\tfrac{1}{3}, \infty)\)